The cast of Stranger Things are unsurprisingly talented musicians

 Initially struggling during her earlier years at school due to being dyslexic, Maya was sent to a school that didn’t grade but focussed on creative subjects instead (sounds like a dream).
 From there, she decided to follow in her parents’ footsteps and dip her toes in the pool of acting.

 Two years after accepting her first role in the BBC adaptation of Little Women, she shared two songs: To Love a Boy and Stay Open.
-In March of 2020, she announced her debut album Blush with the lead track By Myself, and a music video directed by her father.
+In March of 2020, she announced her debut album, Blush, with the lead track By Myself, and a music video directed by her father.

-6. Joe Keery (AKA Steve Harrington)
+6. Joe Keery (aka Steve Harrington)

 Previous